comp302-mystic-forgers/lanceofdestiny/README.md

 Once logged in, player will go to Building Mode Menu.
 In Building Mode Menu he/ she can load an old game (soon feature implementation) or create a new game.

 #### 1.3 Building Mode (Assembly of Barriers)
 Player needs to choose the amount of each barrier type included.
+The rendering of the Assembly / Building Mode is established through GameLayoutPanel.

 ##### Value & Type
  SimpleBarrier -> Only needs to be touched once by Fireball to break \